CumulusNetworks/docs/content/cumulus-linux-54/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 | `roce-lossy` | The traffic pool for {{<link title="RDMA over Converged Ethernet - RoCE" text="RoCE">}} lossy mode. |
 | `roce-lossless` | The traffic pool for {{<link title="RDMA over Converged Ethernet - RoCE" text="RoCE">}} lossless mode. |

+{{%notice note%}}
+- You can only have a single lossless pool configured on the switch at a time.
+Configure either the `default-lossless` pool or the `roce-lossless` pool when RoCE is enabled.

+- You can configure multiple lossy pools concurrently.
+{{%/notice%}}

 You configure a traffic pool by associating switch priorities and defining the buffer memory percentages allocated to the pools.
 The following example associates switch priority 2 and allocates a memory percentage of 30 for the `mc-lossy` pool:

 {{< tabs "TabID1166 ">}}